-Frederick Clarkson (senior fellow) has written about the Religious Right for three decades.
-His first article for The Public Eye was in 1994.
-He later joined the editorial board.
+Frederick Clarkson (Senior Research Analyst) has written about politics and religion for more than three decades.
 His work has appeared in a wide range of publications from Mother Jones, Church & State, and Ms. Magazine to The Christian Science Monitor, Salon.com and Religion Dispatches.
 He has worked as an investigative editor at Planned Parenthood Federation of America; as Communications Director at the Institute for Democracy Studies; and co-founded the group blog, Talk to Action.
 He is the author, co-author or editor of several books including Dispatches from the Religious Left: The Future of Faith and Politics in America, and Eternal Hostility: The Struggle Between Theocracy and Democracy.
+Follow Frederick on Twitter @fredclarkson.
 Read articles by Frederick Clarkson.